Specialty Dance Class

 Walky Talky Therapy Hub

-Physiotherapist, Alison Mason, joins qualified teachers, Natalie and Mel, from Boogie Woogie to bring you a slower paced, smaller dance class specifically tailored to meet your toddler’s gross motor goals.
+Physiotherapist, Alison Mason, and Therapy Assistant Kelsey Drew join qualified music teacher Amy Hall to bring you a slower paced dance class specifically tailored to meet your toddler’s gross motor goals.

 Perfect for families wanting to investigate a community class but unsure if their child will be overwhelmed.
 This class is a gentle introduction to toddler dance.
 All the fun and music in an intimate environment that is supportive, calm and made just for kids!